WGMD

 WGMD (92.7 FM) is a radio station licensed to serve Rehoboth Beach, Delaware, Sussex County and the five other counties known as Delmarva.
-Celebrating its 40th anniversary in 2020, the station has been owned and operated by Resort Broadcasting Company, LLC, a privately owned company since inception.
-It airs a news, talk, sports radio format.
+Celebrating its 40th anniversary in 2020.
+The station has been owned by the same family since 1980.
+In 2022, the company transitioned its ownership when the next generation purchased WGMD from its original owners.
+Resort Broadcasting Company, LLC, which operated WGMD from 1980 to 2022 is now DataTech Digital which includes WUSX in Seaford.
+Both air a News, talk, and Sports radio format.
 The station has been assigned these call letters by the Federal Communications Commission since March 30, 1980.

 On December 1, 2021, WGMD began simulcasting on WUSX 98.5 FM Seaford.

 The station's registered trademark is "The TALK Of Delmarva".

 Format

-WGMD features 11 hours of local programming along with Mark Levin, Sean Hannity, Michael Savage and George Noory.
-Weekend programming includes local talk, the Rehoboth Foodie, The Pet Show, The Car Doctor, The Dirt Doctor and Classic Radio Theater, among others.
-WGMD is also an affiliate of the Philadelphia Phillies and Baltimore Orioles Radio Networks, and broadcasts Phillies baseball games on Sundays and Baltimore Orioles baseball on all other days and Baltimore Ravens Football games during seasons.
+WGMD, The Talk of Delmarva, can be heard on 92.7 or 98.5.
+Some shows and special events can be viewed at TheTalkofDelmarva.com or IndustryNewsOnline.com.
+The Talk of Delmarva features 11 hours of local programming featuring Mike Bradley, Jake Smith, MJ Powell, and Max Powers.
+Syndicated radio includes Dan Bongino, Rob Carson, Charlie Kirk, Mark Levin, Sean Hannity, BIll O'Reilly, Rita Crosby, and George Noory.
+Weekend programming includes local talk with Max Powers, the Rehoboth Foodie, The Pet Show, The Car Doctor, and The Dirt Doctor, among others.
+WGMD is also an affiliate of the Baltimore Orioles Radio Networks and NASCAR on weekends.